shicks/ahep/site/modules/1814-long-may-she-wave/index.md

 >After she stitched the last stitch, Caroline watched American soldiers raise her flag up the flagpole at Fort McHenry.

-By the time of the War of 1812 our country had grown and we had added a handful of new states.
+By the time of the War of 1812 our country had grown and we had added a handful of new states: Vermont, Kentucky, Tennessee, Ohio, Louisiana.
 The original flag of the United States of America had 13 stars and 13 stripes representing the thirteen original states.
-How many stars are on the Flag during the War of 1812?
-(15) What new states were added after the War of Independence? **Vermont**, **Kentucky**, Tennessee, Ohio, Louisiana.
-Why were there only 15 stars if there were 18 states?
+How many stars are on the flag during the War of 1812?
+(15) Why were there only 15 stars if there were 18 states?
 (Congress authorizes new flags.
-They authorized the 15 star version of the flag in 1794, after Vermont and Kentucky were admitted to the Union).
+They authorized the 15 star version of the flag in 1794, after Vermont and Kentucky were admitted to the Union but before the other three were admitted).
 How many stripes did the flag have at that time?
 (15) How many do we have today?
 (13) What do they symbolize?
 (The original 13 colonies).
 The 1794 version of our flag was the only one where additional stripes were added to match the number of states.
-In 1818, Congress authorized a new version of the flag with 20 stars and 13 stripes.
+In 1818, Congress authorized a new version of the flag with 20 stars and 13 stripes (two more states had joined the union by then: Indiana and Mississippi).

 Show how our country grew from the founding in 1776 to the time of the story in 1814.
 Use a puzzle of the United States and start with having